cotes2020/jekyll-theme-chirpy/_posts/01AWS/CodeDevelop/CloudFormation/2020-07-18-CloudFormation.md

 # create custom mappings
-# like different Region for diffenet AMI
+# like different Region for different AMI
 # customize the properties of a resource based on certain conditions, which enables you to have fine-grained control over how your templates are launched.
 Mappings:
   RegionMap:
     us-east-1: (t2.micro: ami-0bdb1d6c15a40392c)
     us-west-1: (t2.micro: ami-0bdb1d6c15a40392c)

-# refernce code located in S3
+# reference code located in S3
 # Lambda code or reusable snippets of CloudFormation code
 Transforms: